 (We’re Gonna) Rock Around The Clock

-Who sang the song Rock Around the Clock tonight?
+Who played the solo on Rock Around the Clock?

 |Associated acts||Bill Haley & His Comets, The Esquire Boys|